gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 ##### Fragment Shader

-I will skip on the fragment shader code for brevity's sake.
+I will skip on the fragment shader code for brevity sake.
 However will mention a few techniques that require us to know the camera positions and / or matrices in our fragment shader code:

 1. Lighting, as we need to shade pixels based on the viewing angle between the pixel and the camera
 2. Planar reflections